subhamoymahajan/NPanalysis/Tutorial/Tut3/Readme.md

-## Tutorial 3: Principal Transition Diagram
+## Tutorial 3: Generating Principal Transition Diagram

 files: connected.pickle, time.pickle have been calculated from first 150 ns of acidification simulation of α = 10 and instant acidificaiton (Figure 8a in [1])